 Deferred contract costs consist of contractually recoverable direct set-up costs related to long-term service contracts.
 These costs include direct and incremental costs incurred prior to the commencement of providing service to our customer.
 These costs are expensed over the period the services are provided using the straight-line method.

 We review long-lived assets for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be fully recoverable.
 Our review is based on our projection of the undiscounted future operating cash flows of the related asset group.
 To the extent such projections indicate that future undiscounted cash flows are not sufficient to recover the carrying amount, we recognize a non-cash impairment charge to reduce the carrying amount to equal projected future discounted cash flows.
-During the year ending September 30, 2019, we recorded an impairment charge of $3.7 million on long-lived assets within our U.S. Health and Human Services Segment relating to an underperforming contract.
-No impairment charges were recorded in the two years ending September 30, 2018.
+During the years ending September 30, 2020 and 2019, we recorded impairment charges of $1.2 million and $3.7 million on long-lived assets within our U.S. Services Segment relating to underperforming contracts.
+No impairment charges were recorded in the year ended September 30, 2018.

 Deferred tax liabilities and assets are determined based on the difference between the financial statement and tax basis of assets and liabilities and are measured by applying enacted tax rates and laws for the taxable years in which those differences are expected to reverse.
 In addition, a valuation allowance is recorded if it is believed more likely than not that a deferred tax asset will not be fully realized.

 We recognize the financial statement benefit of a tax position only after determining that the relevant tax authority would "more likely than not" sustain the position following an audit.
 For tax positions meeting the "more likely than not" threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.